aloneInEntropy/CG-Tutorial/Tutorial.md

 This line will hide the cursor.

 ##### getViewMatrix
 The view matrix is what actually allows us to change what we see in the viewport.
 We use the `look_at` function, defined in the `maths_funcs.cpp` file.
 Alternatively, you can use `glm::lookAt`.
-For more information on what this function does, you can read the documentation on it, or look at your notes (Lecture 11 "Viewing", pg 33).
-I won't be explaining it here because it will be too long and confusing and I don't think you care.
+For more information on what this function does, you can [read the documentation on it](https://registry.khronos.org/OpenGL-Refpages/gl2.1/xhtml/gluLookAt.xml), or look at your notes (Lecture 11 "Viewing", pg 33), or [check this StackOverflow post](https://stackoverflow.com/a/21830455) instead.

 All the `getViewMatrix` function does is return the result of the `look_at` function using our camera's position and front and up directions:
 ```cpp